MTstateIntroStats/IntroStatActivitiesHybrid/_book/04-A08-confidenceLevel.md

 $$\hat{p}\pm z^* \times SE(\hat{p})$$

 **Calculate the 95\% confidence interval for the parameter of interest.**
-\vspace{0.6in}
+\vspace{1in}

 6. Interpret the 95\% confidence **interval** in the context of the problem.
 \vspace{1in}

+\newpage

 #### Simulation methods {-}

 We could also use simulation-based methods to analyze these data.
+Note the imputs into the R code to create the null and bootstrap distribution.

 ``` r